Video by Pastor Rick Warren

 Proverbs - A Book of Wisdom

-Among the verses that highlight integrity, Proverbs 10:9 (NIV) stands out as a powerful affirmation of its significance.
+Of the verses that highlight integrity, Proverbs 10:9 stands out.
+It emphasizes the significance of integrity.

 biblegateway.com

-On the other hand, individuals who walk with integrity can face the world with confidence, knowing that they have nothing to hide and that their actions align with their principles.
+The truth inevitably comes to light, and those who lack integrity will face exposure in the end.
+In contrast, those with integrity can face the world with confidence.
+They have nothing to hide, and their actions align with their principles.

 biblegateway.com

-The Bible further underscores the significance of integrity, stating,
+Proverbs 11:3 further underscores the significance of integrity, stating:

 biblegateway.com

-Here, integrity is depicted as a guiding principle, leading the upright in making wise choices and avoiding the destructive consequences of duplicity and deceit.
+Here, integrity is a guiding principle.
+It helps the upright make wise choices and avoid the ruin of deceit.

 2. Psalms: Reflections on Integrity and Uprightness

-In Psalm 25:21 (NIV), the psalmist offers a prayer that reflects the importance of integrity in one’s life.
+The Psalms are famous for their deep emotions and praise.
+They also offer insights on integrity and righteousness.
+In Psalm 25:21, the psalmist offers a prayer that reflects the importance of integrity in one’s life.

 biblegateway.com

-This verse beautifully captures the psalmist’s recognition of the protective and preserving nature of integrity.
-It portrays integrity as a shield that guards us against the snares and temptations of deceit.
+This verse shows the psalmist’s belief in the power of integrity to protect.
+It shows that integrity is a shield that guards us from the traps of deceit.

 biblegateway.com

-Psalm 26:1 (NIV) further emphasizes the significance of integrity,
+Psalm 26:1 further emphasizes the significance of integrity, as the psalmist declares.

 biblegateway.com

-Here, integrity is portrayed as a shield against false accusations, with the psalmist confidently asserting their trust in the Lord as evidence of their righteous conduct.
+Here, integrity is a shield against false accusations.
+The psalmist confidently asserts that their trust in the Lord proves their righteousness.

 1 Corinthians

-In 2 Corinthians 8:21 (NIV), Paul emphasizes the significance of consistency between our actions and our professed faith.
+Paul’s writings in 2 Corinthians highlight the importance of integrity and honesty.
+In 2 Corinthians 8:21, Paul stresses the need for consistency between our actions and our faith.

 biblegateway.com

-The verse highlights the importance of consistency between your words and your deeds.
-As a Christian, your actions should align with the principles and teachings of the Gospel.
+The verse highlights the importance of consistency between our words and deeds.
+As followers of Christ, our actions should align with the Gospel.

 The Book Of Hebrews